-The project expanded further in 2014 to incorporate Music Technology, and in 2015-2016 Moving Image and Psychology were also added.
+The project expanded further in 2014 to incorporate Music Technology, in 2015-2016 Moving Image and Psychology were added and 2019-20 Performing Arts were also added.
 This has allowed the pupils in the area to take advantage of the full Entitlement Framework requirements for schools to offer at least 27 subjects at A Level.

-A total of seven subjects are now offered through the partnership and since starting the partnership over 1000 students have been involved in shared classes.
+A total of six subjects are now offered through the partnership and since starting the partnership over 1000 students have been involved in shared classes.
 Well over 2000 hours of shared classes have been taught with every Post-16 pupil now getting the choice to study a Shared Education subject.
 Over 20 staff are now involved across the two schools in Shared Education.